everyone deserves good food

 - Partnered with 50+ health care and non-profit partners to provide VeggieRx in Bend, Redmond and Prineville.

-- Paid farmers $14,500 for their donations to Grow & Give thanks to grants from the NW Farm Credit Services, Central Oregon Health Council, Oregon Community Foundation, and the Whole Cities Foundation.
+- Paid farmers $23,154 for their donations to Grow & Give thanks to grants from the NW Farm Credit Services, Deschutes County, Central Oregon Health Council, Oregon Community Foundation, Whole Cities Foundation, and the USDA’s Community Food Project.

 - Be informed: follow us (Instagram, Facebook) and others on social media for up-to-date news and advocacy alerts